Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: The travelling wave problem

 Since the elliptic operator in~\eqref{e:sigma} is self-adjoint, all eigenvalues $\sigma$ are real.
 Each negative eigenvalue $\sigma$ of~\eqref{e:sigma}, of which there are infinitely many, corresponds to a pair of eigenvalues

 one positive and one negative (which is of course consistent with~\eqref{e:TWsystem} being strongly indefinite).
-For each positive $\sigma$, of which there are at most finitely many, there are two eigenvalues $\rho=\rho_\pm$ (a double eigenvalue for $\sigma=-\frac{1}{2}$), both with positive real part.
+For each positive $\sigma$, of which there are at most finitely many, there are two eigenvalues $\rho=\rho_\pm$ (a double eigenvalue for $\sigma=\frac{c^2}{4}$), both with positive real part.
 In particular, all eigenvalues of~\eqref{e:rho} lie in the union $\{ \text{Im}(z)=0 \} \cup \{ \text{Re}(z)=\frac{c}{2} \} \subset \mathbb{C}$.
 Hence, when parameters are varied eigenvalues can only pass from the left half-plane to the right half-plane through the origin.
-It is thus reasonable to expect that for $c>0$ (or $c<0$) the spectral flow for the linearization of~\eqref{e:TWsystem} is well-defined, and this is indeed the case, see~\cite{BakkervdBergvdVorst,MR1331677}.
+Since the eigenvalue problem~\eqref{e:rho} associated to~\eqref{e:TWsystem} is thus directly and explicitly related to the self-adjoint eigenvalue problem~\eqref{e:sigma}, it is reasonable to expect that for $c>0$ (or $c<0$) the spectral flow for the linearization of~\eqref{e:TWsystem} is well-defined, and this is indeed the case, see~\cite[Section~5.2]{BakkervdBergvdVorst} and~\cite{MR1331677}.
 Furthermore, it follows from~\eqref{e:sigmamu} that along a homotopy eigenvalues $\rho$ of~\eqref{e:rho} and $\sigma$ of~\eqref{e:sigma} cross the origin simultaneously and in the same direction.
 The spectral flows for~\eqref{e:TWsystem} and~\eqref{e:parabolic} are thus ``the same'' in the sense that the relative index of a pair of equilibria for~\eqref{e:TWsystem} is equal to the relative index of this pair for~\eqref{e:parabolic}.
 Since the latter is easier to analyse (it is scalar), we compute relative indices using the parabolic equation~\eqref{e:parabolic} and then draw conclusions for the strongly indefinite system~\eqref{e:TWsystem}, or, equivalently, the travelling wave problem~\eqref{e:TW}.